Picovoice/porcupine/CONTRIBUTING.md

 ## Ideas for Contributing

 * Adding new language/platform bindings.
-JavaScript, maybe?
+Node.js or Java, maybe?
 When adding a new binding please do make sure it is tested.
 Adding accompanying unit test is a great way to assure that.
 Take a look at [binding/python/](/binding/python) to find out how to unit test new bindings.